AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 The following parameters affect the timestep choice:

--  : CFL number (Real :math:`> 0` and :math:`\leq 1`;
+-  castro.cfl: CFL number (Real :math:`> 0` and :math:`\leq 1`;
    default: 0.8)

--  : factor by which to shrink the initial time step (Real :math:`> 0` and :math:`\leq 1`; default: 1.0)
+-  castro.init_shrink: factor by which to shrink the initial time step (Real :math:`> 0` and :math:`\leq 1`; default: 1.0)

--  : factor by which the time step can grow in subsequent steps (Real :math:`\geq 1`; default: 1.1)
+-  castro.change_max: factor by which the time step can grow in subsequent steps (Real :math:`\geq 1`; default: 1.1)

--  : level 0 time step regardless of cfl
+-  castro.fixed_dt: level 0 time step regardless of cfl
    or other settings (Real :math:`> 0`; unused if not set)

--  : initial level 0 time
+-  castro.initial_dt: initial level 0 time
    step regardless of other settings (Real :math:`> 0`; unused if not set)

--  : time step below which calculation will abort (Real :math:`> 0`; default: 0.0)
+-  castro.dt_cutoff: time step below which calculation will abort (Real :math:`> 0`; default: 0.0)

--  : whether or not to abort the simulation if the hydrodynamics update creates velocities that violate the CFL criterion (Integer; default: 1)
+-  castro.hard_cfl_limit: whether or not to abort the simulation if the hydrodynamics update creates velocities that violate the CFL criterion (Integer; default: 1)